← Back to research

 dbscan superiority

-DBSCAN and HDBSCAN produce more semantically coherent clusters than k-means for text embeddings, with 23% higher average silhouette scores
+In our internal evaluations, DBSCAN and HDBSCAN often produced more semantically coherent clusters than k-means for text embeddings, even when geometric metrics such as silhouette score did not improve.

 irregular shapes